mthl/guix-artwork/website/posts/the-big-change.md

 That was a deep dive into packaging!
 If you’re already packaging software for Guix, you hopefully see how to do things “the new way”.
-Either way, it’s interesting to see how the wide-ranging implications of what initially looks like a simple change.
+Either way, it’s interesting to see the wide-ranging implications of what initially looks like a simple change.
 Things get complex when you have to consider all the idioms that 20,000 packages make use of.